WHAT YOU NEED TO KNOW

 RESOURCE ROAD RADIO

 In 2015, BC started rolling out the Resource Road Radio Program province-wide.
 Previously, many active FSRs used the operating company’s own leased frequencies, leaving other road users unsure in advance of what channels they would need to monitor for traffic.
-The RR project created a standardized set of 35 road channels for use on public FSRs throughout the province, along with standardized protocol and signage.
-This allows FSR users to have their radios pre-loaded with all 35 RR channels and 5 “loading” channels (edit: updated to 14 loading channels in early 2022), and easily switch the appropriate one when entering an FSR.
+The RR project created a common set of 35 road channels for use on public FSRs throughout the province, along with standardized protocol and signage.
+This allows FSR users to have their radios pre-loaded with all 35 RR channels and 14 “loading” channels, and easily switch to the appropriate one when entering an FSR.

 It’s important to note that it is only legal to transmit on these channels using a certified and licensed “land mobile” (“commercial” or “business”) radio.
 The license is available by submitting an application and license fee ($42 annually, prorated) to ISED, and only a qualified person or radio shop is allowed to program them.
 Most shops can assist you in submitting the license application, and will program the assigned channels for minimal cost or for free.